 The proper way to use a razor depends on the model and the body part you're shaving.
 With most models, however, you should begin with clean, wet skin and apply shaving cream if needed.
 Then, starting from the bottom of the area with the blades facing upward, slowly and gently glide the razor in the opposite direction of hair growth.
 This will provide the closest shave.
 However, it’s been recommended by dermatologists to shave in the direction of the hair growth to avoid ingrown hairs.
 If you’re prone to ingrown hairs, you might want to consider shaving this way.

 What parts of the body is it safe to shave with a razor?

-Ross says razors can be used anywhere on your body you'd like to remove excess hair.
+Joshua Ross says razors can be used anywhere on your body you'd like to remove excess hair.
 In addition to more obvious areas like your legs, armpits, and bikini zone, this includes your feet, toes, stomach, back, arms, hands, and face.
 Just bear in mind that some models are better suited for certain areas than others.
 For example, if you’re looking to shave your bikini area, we recommend the Panasonic Bikini Shaper and Trimmer.

 How often should you shave with a razor?